Fake Chrome Web Store DMCA Notice

-The “Chrome Web Store Copyright Removal Request” page is a phishing scam when it sends you to a third-party DMCA-style domain such as dmca-chrome-extensions.click.
-Do not enter your Google password there.
-Close the page, open your Chrome Web Store developer dashboard directly, and verify any real enforcement notice from the official account and email channels.
+The “Chrome Web Store Copyright Removal Request” notice is a phishing scam when it sends extension developers to a third-party DMCA-style domain such as dmca-chrome-extensions.click.
+Do not enter a Google password, recovery code, token, or extension-owner credential there.
+Close the page, open the Chrome Web Store developer dashboard from a saved bookmark or by typing the address yourself, and verify any real enforcement notice through official Google channels.

-This scam is aimed at Chrome extension developers, not ordinary browser users.
-It pretends that your extension will be removed for copyright infringement, asks for your extension ID, pulls public extension details to look convincing, then shows a fake Google sign-in panel.
-The goal is to steal the Google account behind your developer profile.
+The scam targets Chrome extension publishers, not ordinary browser users.
+It asks for an extension ID or listing URL, copies public extension details to look legitimate, then shows a fake Google sign-in panel.
+The goal is to steal the Google account that controls the developer profile and, potentially, the extension release process.

-The lure usually says that a copyright complaint has been filed against your extension and that you have a short deadline to submit a response.
-The wording may mention a “Chrome Web Store Developer Policy Center”, a complaint number, a countdown timer, and a request to sign in with Google before the item is removed.
+The lure says that a copyright complaint has been filed against your extension and that you have a short deadline to submit a response.
+The wording may mention a “Chrome Web Store Developer Policy Center”, a complaint number, a 48-hour deadline, a countdown timer, and a request to sign in with Google before the item is removed.

 The dangerous part is the handoff from a believable policy notice to a fake login.
 Malwarebytes researchers reported this campaign on June 2, 2026, noting that the phishing page can ask for an extension ID, display the extension’s real name and icon, and then present a fake sign-in window designed to collect Google credentials [1].

-- Check the real browser address bar.
-If it is not an official Google/Chrome Web Store address, do not sign in.
+• Check the real browser address bar.
+If it is not an official Google or Chrome Web Store address, do not sign in.

-- Open the dashboard manually.
-Type or bookmark the real Chrome Web Store developer dashboard instead of following the notice link.
+• Open the dashboard manually.
+Use a bookmark or type the Chrome Web Store developer dashboard address yourself instead of following the notice link.

-accounts.google.comas artwork while the real address bar still shows the scam domain. - Question the countdown.
-Urgency, 48-hour pressure, and a timer are social-engineering signals, especially when the page is hosted away from Google.
+• Question the countdown.
+Urgency, 48-hour pressure, and red appeal buttons are social-engineering signals, especially when the page is hosted away from Google.

 How Real Chrome Web Store Notices Work

 Real Chrome Web Store enforcement and appeal information should be checked through official Google developer channels.
 Google’s Chrome Web Store policy documentation says that if a product is removed, the developer receives an email notification with further instructions when applicable, and that developers may appeal a violation decision once [2].
-That is very different from typing a password into a third-party “DMCA” page that appeared from an email, DM, ad, or search result.
+Google also publishes a separate Chrome Web Store Help flow for reporting copyright or trademark infringement [5].
+Neither path requires typing a password into a third-party “DMCA” page that arrived by email, DM, ad, or search result.

 If You Entered Your Google Password

-- Review third-party access.
-Remove unfamiliar apps, OAuth grants, browser extensions, and devices from your Google account.
+4. Review third-party access.
+Remove unfamiliar apps, OAuth grants, browser extensions, passkeys, and devices from the Google account.

-- Check Chrome Web Store listings.
-Look for extension uploads, metadata changes, new versions, ownership changes, or developer account activity you did not perform.
+5. Audit the Chrome Web Store listing.
+Check for unexpected uploads, metadata changes, new permissions, ownership changes, or developer account activity you did not perform.

 Why Extension Developer Accounts Are Valuable